starkdg/reventis/README.md

 Reventis introduces a native data type into the Redis ecosystem with commands for the fast insertion, deletion and lookup of event points, as well as a range query to retrieve all points within a rectangular region over a given time period.
-Reventis clients can delete all points in a given region or to purge all points before a certain time.
+Reventis clients can delete all points in a given region or purge all points before a certain time.

 Events can be associated with categories - denoted as integers - for the